-We are pleased to welcome Professor Erwei Song from the University of Sussex to present a Special Seminar at the BCI on Monday 5th August.
+We are pleased to welcome Professor Erwei Song from the Sun Yat-sen University (SYSU) to present a Special Seminar at the BCI on Monday 5th August.
 For more information about Prof. Song’s research, please click here.

 The seminar will be titled: ‘Treat the cancer soil: Turn foes to friends’